girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 2/Components.md

 Hello World!
 ```

 2. `class` components - class components are written in ES6 classes.
-We can make our own class and inherit from that class, to be able to use the methods defined in that parent class.
+In general applications, we inherit from React.Component.
+But, we can also make our own class and inherit from that class, to be able to use the methods defined in that parent class.
 Every class component must have a render method that returns some sort of JSX / markup / call to `React.createElement`.

 example:
 ```js